cs499Mirror/MagicMirror/modules/gCalendar/README.md

-# Module: Calendar
+# Module: gCalendar
-The `calendar` module is one of the default modules of the MagicMirror.
+The `gCalendar` module is a module developed by the Spring 2017 CS 499 Magic Mirror group.
-This module displays events from a public .ical calendar.
-It can combine multiple calendars.
+This module displays events from a public .ical calendar (the default calendar) as well as a user's private Google Calendar.

 ## Using the module